Explore Your Options

 Several programs have been designed to support students as they make their adjustment to college studies and campus life.
-Talk to your Orientation Guides and your advisor to see if these opportunities are right for you!

-- Tiger Learning Communities: Learning Communities consist of courses tied together with a specific theme or academic major.
+- Tiger Learning Communities: Tiger Learning Communities consist of courses tied together with a specific theme or academic major.
 Students in a Tiger Learning Community make connections on many levels - with other students in the community, with the specially-chosen faculty who teach and serve as mentors, and with the courses that revolve around the theme/major.

 - Trio Classic Program: This program provides support services to first-generation, low-income students and/or students with disabilities needing support services during their university years.

 - Trio STEM Program: This program is designed specifically for 120 eligible students who are enrolled in STEM (Science, Technology, Engineering, and Mathematics) majors at the UofM.
 Students must meet the eligibility requirements to become TRIO STEM Participants.

 Learn more about the University of Memphis History & Traditions through our Alumni